Bar Kokhba Revolt: Leadership and military

-Seventeen letters discovered in the Judaean Desert offer insight into Bar Kokhba's personality.
-The documents portray him as a demanding and involved military leader, personally overseeing matters of discipline and logistics.
-His uncompromising style is evident in sharp threats and rebukes directed at his subordinate officers.
-In one letter, he threatens punishment for sheltering individuals, presumably those avoiding conscription, from Tekoa.
-In another, he warns a commander, Jeshua ben Galgula, saying, "I shall put your feet in fetters as I did to Ben Aphlul!"
-The letters also reflect his strong religious devotion, including observance of Shabbat and the laws of tithes and offerings.
-In one letter, Bar Kokhba instructs his men to procure lulavs (palm branches) and etrogs (citrons) to fulfill the mitzvah of the Four Species during the festival of Sukkot.
+Bar Kokhba's letters portray a demanding military commander who personally managed discipline and logistics and issued sharp rebukes to subordinates.
+In one letter, he reprimanded officers at Ein Gedi for harboring individuals from Tekoa (now Tuqu'), apparently to evade conscription.
+In another, he threatened a commander, Yeshua ben Galgula, saying, "I shall put your feet in fetters as I did to Ben Aphlul!"
+The letters also reflect Bar Kokhba's observance, including the keeping of Shabbat and the laws of ma'aserot (tithings).
+In one letter, he instructs his men to procure lulavim (palm branches) and etrogs to fulfill the mitzvah of the four species during the festival of Sukkot.